Skip to content

 The logic is elegant.
 Mitochondria are inherited maternally and accumulate substitutions at a relatively predictable rate, producing regions that are conserved enough to be amplifiable with universal primers yet variable enough to discriminate between species.
 The cytochrome-b gene (cyt-b) and the cytochrome-c oxidase subunit I gene (COI, also written CO1) carry that combination for vertebrates and the wider animal kingdom respectively.
 Ribosomal RNA genes carry the same principle in a different genomic compartment: the 16S subunit in bacteria, and the internal transcribed spacer (ITS) regions flanking the 5.8S rRNA gene in fungi, accumulate variation between lineages while remaining recognisable at the universal-primer level.

 Reference databases convert a sequence into a species name.
 BOLD Systems (Barcode of Life Data System, University of Guelph, Canada) holds more than 9 million barcodes for over 250,000 species and is the primary reference for COI identifications.
 SILVA (hosted at the Max Planck Institute for Marine Microbiology, Bremen, Germany) is the curated benchmark database for 16S, 18S, and 23S/28S rRNA sequences.
 GenBank at the National Center for Biotechnology Information (NCBI, US) accepts all sequence types and is the broadest reference, though curation quality varies by submission.
-Together these three databases underpin a discipline that operates in food-authenticity laboratories in Frankfurt and Singapore, wildlife-seizure labs in Ashland, Oregon and Dehradun, India, and public-health genomics centres responding to biothreat events.
+Database querying relies on the BLAST and sequence-alignment tools described separately.
+Together these databases underpin a discipline that operates in food-authenticity laboratories in Frankfurt and Singapore, wildlife-seizure labs in Ashland, Oregon and Dehradun, India, and public-health genomics centres responding to biothreat events.

 A fragment of a gene from the mitochondrial respiratory chain has become the standard molecular witness in any case where a vertebrate species must be identified from tissue, blood, or hair.